ADVENTIST TIMELINE OF CHANGE

 2008 – In contrast to the 1936 Sabbath School lesson, the 2nd quarter lesson in 2008 teaches that the Father, Son and Holy Spirit are not really a father or a son or a holy spirit but are three divine beings who are just role-playing these parts.
 Here is a quote from the lesson: “But imagine a situation in which the Being we have come to know as God the Father came to die for us, and the One we have come to know as Jesus stayed back in heaven (we are speaking in human terms to make a point).
 Nothing would have changed, except that we would have been calling Each by the name we now use for the Other.
 That is what equality in the Deity means.”
 (April 10, 2008, p.
 19) As J.N.
 Andrews said, “This [Trinity] doctrine destroys the personality of God and His Son Jesus Christ our Lord.”
 (RH, March 6, 1855)

-2013 – Revision is made on the fundamental belief in the Gift of Prophecy.
+2015 – Revision was made on the fundamental belief #18 pertaining to the Gift of Prophecy.
 Ellen White’s authority is diminished.
 The phrases “as the Lord’s messenger” and “a continuing authoritative source of truth” are removed.
-Arthur Stele would later say, "The suggested changes seek to avoid giving the impression that Ellen G. White and the Bible are equivalent sources of truth.”
+Arthur Stele would later say, “The suggested changes seek to avoid giving the impression that Ellen G. White and the Bible are equivalent sources of truth.”

 2014 – Ganoune Diop (GC director of Public Affairs and Religious Liberty since 2011) is elected as the new Secretary-General at the annual conference of secretaries of the Christian World Communions.

 2015 – Ellen White Symposium is held at Andrews University and spread worldwide, denies the Spirit of Prophecy’s inspired authority to define doctrinal faith and practice, but only as theological and practical guidance and end time application.